-- Declarations may be intermixed among executable statements in a block. - Variables in blocks are allocated in first-in first-out (FIFO) order from a memory area called the stack.
+- Declarations may be intermixed among executable statements in a block. - Block variables are allocated first-in first-out (FIFO) from the stack memory area.

-• Localizing declarations in nested blocks helps reduce declaration clutter at the beginning of a block.
+• Localizing declarations in nested blocks reduces declaration clutter at beginning of a block.

 However, it can also make locating declarations more difficult.